You have received a decision Alien’s passports and travel documents

 You must bring

-• a valid ID
+• a valid ID.

-Book an appointment for a visit
+Book an appointment for your visit

 An alien’s passport is valid for a maximum of three years.